-Can I help my alcoholic is one of the most asked questions on the Internet.
-But what about the term “alcoholic” itself?
 Addiction terminology is a sore subject these days.
 Many are offended by the word “Alcoholic.”
-Let’s just say alcohol user in the second, third, or fourth stage of use.
-There are four stages of substance use, and it can be confusing to loved ones and family members, and even users themselves, how far down the slippery slope of addiction they really are.
+The official term these days is alcohol use disorder, AUD.
+So when we talk about addiction for any behavior, we’re talking about the later stages of use, and it can be confusing to loved ones and family members, and even users themselves, how far down the slippery slope of addiction they really are.
 How to help is a complicated question to which everyone wants the answer.

 Let’s Look At This Question As A Series Of 4 Pointers

 - What is the age of your alcoholic?
-If a minor, you have options for rehab and treatment that you can “impress” (read “force”) on your youngster.
+What is the age of your alcoholic?
+If a minor, you have options for active rehabilitation services and treatment that you can “impress” (read “force”) on your youngster.
 I use the term youngster as many alcoholics start very young; reference Drew Barrymore.

 - Why is this person drinking?
 Did they see others in their home and environment drinking?
 Did/does it look “cool” or the in-thing to do?
 Is it a family tradition?
 Are they ill, depressed, in chronic pain or otherwise having issues in life that they trying to get away from?
 The answers here may help direct you towards treatment options and understanding of the person and how to further help them.
 Many soldiers (current and previous) suffer from PTSD (post-traumatic stress disorder) and alcohol has usually been their primary way to dull the brain and keep the demons at bay.